Connections

 Queries for other combinations are not as useful, and generally requiring loading all records between 2 cursors, or between a cursor and the end of the set.
 Generating query options for these cases is more complex and likely very inefficient, so they will currently throw an Error indicating the argument combinations are not supported.

-can also be configured globally using maxConnectionSize
+The maxSize and defaultSize can also be configured globally using maxConnectionSize and

-options in the prisma
+defaultConnectionSize options in the prisma plugin options.

 relatedConnection

-method can be used to create a relay connection
+The relatedConnection method can be used to create a relay connection field based on a relation

 of the current model.